 Report on Site Data

-- Submit six months of data about your site through our Site Data Tables (PDF - 1.1 MB) form.
+• Submit six months of data about your site through our Site Data Tables (PDF - 833 KB) form or online when submitting your site recertification.

 We recommend continuously collecting and tracking data so you are always prepared.